MetLife to sell mortgage servicing portfolio to JPMorgan

-(Reuters) - MetLife Inc (MET.N), the largest U.S. life insurer, said it will sell MetLife Bank’s mortgage servicing portfolio to a unit of JPMorgan Chase & Co (JPM.N) for an undisclosed amount, as it looks to exit its bank holding structure.
+Nov 2 (Reuters) - MetLife Inc, the largest U.S. life insurer, said it will sell MetLife Bank’s mortgage servicing portfolio to a unit of JPMorgan Chase & Co for an undisclosed amount, as it looks to exit its bank holding structure.

 The $70 billion servicing portfolio will increase JPMorganChase Bank’s $1.1 trillion servicing business by more than 5 percent, MetLife said in a statement.